taketwotech/proctoring/README.md

 # Quiz accessrule proctoring
 **To install this plugin, please follow below steps:**
-1. Download source code and copy proctoring folder in mod/quiz/accessrule/ location
+1. Download source code and copy proctoring folder in mod/quiz/accessrule/
 2. Login from admin and upgrade.

 **Follow below steps to define AWS API and Secret key:**